The Divorce Process in Oregon

 The petition contains the personal data about your marriage, your assets, and your children, if any.
 It can set out specific provisions for support, custody, a parenting plan (visitation), property division, attorney fees, and court costs.
 Most often, however, it is a generic document that is drafted with the expectation that the specific details of the divorce will be settled by agreement.
 The final agreement can be reached in mediation through a collaborative process, following settlement meetings, or after a court trial.
 The timeline to complete a divorce will vary depending on the complexity of your action.
 Once a petition is filed with the court, there are certain timelines and benchmarks the court will require you to follow or your action will be dismissed.

 In Oregon, it is possible to file your petition and finalize your divorce within a few days if your spouse agrees.
+In some cases a divorce can take anywhere from 6 to 12 months depending on outstanding factors.
 As a general rule, uncontested divorces take several weeks to a month or two to process.
 The court established a timeline where it expects a contested divorce to be completed in no more than approximately 12 months in most cases.
+Having an experienced divorce attorney will help you tremendously throughout the process.

 A divorce trial involves each party – with or without an attorney – presenting relevant information to a circuit court judge.
 Based on the information presented to him or her, the judge will apply the statutes and other court decisions to reach a resolution.
 In most cases, the judge gets the final say.